gbtb/nix-stable-diffusion/README.md

 - [ ] Should create a PR to pynixify with "skip-errors mode" so that no ugly patches would be necessary
 - [ ] Increase reproducibility by replacing models, downloaded in runtime, to proper flake inputs

-# Updates and versioning

-Current versions:
+# Current versions

 - InvokeAI 2.3.1.post2
 - stable-diffusion-webui 12.03.2023

+# Meta

+## Contributions
+Contributions are welcome.
 I have no intention to keep up with development pace of these apps, especially the Automatic's fork :) .
 However, I will ocasionally update at least InvokeAI's flake.
 Considering versioning, I will try to follow semver with respect to submodules as well, which means major version bump for submodule = major version bump for this flake.

-# Meta

-## Contributions
-Contributions are welcome.
-TODO: Explain scope

 ## Acknowledgements
 Many many thanks to https://github.com/cript0nauta/pynixify which generated all the boilerplate for missing python packages.
 Also thanks to https://github.com/colemickens/stable-diffusion-flake and https://github.com/skogsbrus/stable-diffusion-nix-flake for inspiration and some useful code snippets.